 - 200 g ( 2¼ cups) unsweetened finely shredded coconut

-- 2 tablespoons orange juice (use one with no added sugar)
+- 2 tablespoons no added sugar orange juice

 - 1 teaspoon vanilla pod, paste, or extract if using the pod, cut lengthwise and scrape out the paste.